craftersshaft/FNF-Vs-Kiku/art/readme.txt

 ##################################################################################
 i stole this from stamper.

--- VS KIKU MOD CREDITS --
+-- VS KIKU AND OTHER TYPE MODS CREDITS --
 NES Font by CTFont
 SMB 1-1 Sprites ripped by A.J.
 Nitro, Sunny Cassette Kiku belongs to SoftBusiness/FUNNY SOFT/Nintendo (technically not their canon name but i can't find anything else but that nickname i made)